Azure/FTALive-Sessions/content/resiliency/bcdr/resiliency-overview.md

 #### [home](./readme.md)  | [next](./backup.md)

 ## Motivation
 As part of modern, cloud operations we must implement solutions to minimize interruptions and ensure rapid recovery when needed.
+Azure includes a variety of services and features to help customers achieve high availability, disaster recovery and backup for their applications and data.

 ### DR Events
 Operational downtime can happen anytime and to any business.